Link Search Menu Expand Document Documentation Menu

 ERROR 17

 Both != and NOT operators find documents in which the field value is not equal to the specified value.
 However, the != operator excludes documents containing null or missing fields, while the NOT operator includes them.
-The following query shows this difference.
+The following queries show this difference using instrumentationScope.name, which is null for most records.

 != operator